tu6ge/phpp/README.md

 # phpp is composer replacement， writed by rust

-*developing!
+*Developing!
 Dont used production*

-support subcommand :
+Support subcommand :

 - require
 - install